Updated on October 24th, 2023 by Nikolaos Sismanis

 The smallest change in either the demand for transportation or the underlying supply/availability of vessels can have major effects on shipping rates.
 Further, companies in the industry have historically been quite leveraged, carrying additional risk.

 Thus, it’s no wonder shipping companies lack attractive dividend growth track records.
 Nevertheless, there are certain companies in the space whose qualities and dividend prospects stand out.

-With all this in mind, we created a list of over 40 shipping stocks, along with important financial ratios such as dividend yields and price-to-earnings ratios.
+With all this in mind, we created a list of nearly 40 shipping stocks, along with important financial ratios such as dividend yields and price-to-earnings ratios.